 I am a student.
 Can SAR provide me with a scholarship or help me continue my studies?

 Due to our focus on offering assistance to threatened scholars (generally professors or academic researchers), SAR is not able to offer scholarship support or arrange study opportunities for students.
 We do have a list of organizations that offer assistance and educational opportunities to students.
 You can download that list by clicking here.

 Can SAR provide me with fellowship funds?

 Our focus is on creating and arranging positions for threatened scholars within the SAR network of universities.
-The positions within our Network are funded positions, but SAR is not a grant-making organization and we do not offer a fellowship or research funding program.
+The positions within our Network are funded by the hosting university in most cases.
+SAR does not offer fellowship or research funding.

 How quickly can I expect to hear from SAR and how soon can I receive assistance?

 After submitting your application to SAR, you should receive a confirmation of receipt within one business week.
 We carefully review every application we receive.
 Our review includes follow-up questions and requests for documentation in order to understand each applicant’s situation and needs, and our assessment process generally takes several weeks to months.
 SAR is not an emergency assistance organization, and we are also not able to offer immediate placement or relocation assistance.
 For applications that we accept for placement assistance, it can take many months, if not longer, to locate a SAR placement within the Network.
 While we generally are quite successful in finding suitable positions for scholars whose applications we accept for placement, placements are unfortunately never guaranteed.

 What if SAR does not accept my application?